Chowdhury-DSP/BYOD/README.md

   - [Magic Enum](https://github.com/Neargye/magic_enum)
   - [Surge Synth Team's cpputils](https://github.com/surge-synthesizer/sst-cpputils)

-Credits for the individual processing blocks are shown on the information page for each block.
+Credits for the individual processors are shown on the information page for each processor.
 Big thanks to all who have contributed!

 ## License